m8renic/lixie_clock_project/README.md

 Original libraries used at the time of writing are available in the repository.

-For more information, read the .docx documentation
+For more information, I would suggest reading the .docx documentation.
+Unfortunately, it is only available in Croatian.